 Recycled wool contributes to a reduction of air, water, and soil pollution.

-WHAT IS RESPONSIBLE DOWN?
+WHAT IS RESPONSIBLE FOR DOWN?

 DOWN SUPPLY CHAIN